nyxlib/nyx-node/README.md

 The `Nyx Node` project introduces a new protocol, backward-compatible with [INDI 1.7](./spec/INDI.pdf), for controlling astronomical hardware.
 It enhances INDI by supporting multiple independent nodes, each with its own embedded server.
-These nodes can communicate directly over TCP or via an MQTT broker, providing greater flexibility and scalability for distributed systems.
+These nodes can communicate directly over TCP or via an MQTT broker, providing flexibility and scalability for distributed systems.

 The `Nyx Node` library is written in C99 and requires no dependencies.
-It compiles within any UNIX or Arduino environment.
+It compiles within any UNIX (PCs and Single Board Computers) or Arduino environment.

 # Build instructions